CPL Appeals Attorney in Troy, Michigan

 A hearing sometimes may be scheduled if the stated reason is that issuing the CPL would pose a threat to the applicant or others.
 If there is a hearing, witnesses can be called, but there will be no jury.

 Your best defense is to enlist the help of an attorney.
 An experienced lawyer can help you prove the reason provided in the letter of denial is false.
 Sometimes, extenuating circumstances may help.
 If you have been disqualified because of a previous criminal conviction, you may have the option of applying for expungement of your criminal record and then reapplying for a CPL after expungement is granted.

 If the reason for the denial is found to be “completely erroneous,” appeals instructions state that a CPL shall be granted immediately.
 If the decision is found to be “arbitrary and capricious,” the government will be required to pay for attorney’s costs.
 If the appeal is “frivolous,” the applicant may be responsible for all costs and fees.

 CPL Appeals Attorney

 Serving Troy, Michigan

 Michigan is a “shall issue” state, meaning that anyone who qualifies should be able to obtain a Concealed Pistol License.
 However, sometimes rejections can occur.
-If you’ve received a letter of denial, contact me at the Redmond Law Group.
+If you’ve received a letter of denial, contact me at the Law Offices of Barton Morris.
 I can review the rationale provided and help you mount an appeal to obtain your license.
 Reach out immediately if you’re in or around Troy, Michigan.
 Let’s work together to resolve everything standing in your way of obtaining a CPL.